Executive Director, Whai Rawa

 Whai Rawa Programme Advisor

-Thomas (Te Rūnanga o Kaikōura) joins Whai Rawa as a Programme Advisor where he will work across a range of areas, from membership administration, business systems through to supporting the delivery of financial capability initiatives.
+Thomas (Te Rūnanga o Kaikōura) is the Programme Advisor for Whai Rawa, working across a range of areas, from membership administration and business systems through to supporting the delivery of financial capability initiatives.

 Thomas brings a great base knowledge of Whai Rawa kaupapa with a strong passion for connecting with whānau and willingness to go above and beyond to support our whānau.